Olaf Scholz: Foreign policy

-Scholz condemned Hamas' actions during the Gaza war, expressed his support to Israel, and began supporting the nation with military and medical aid.
+Scholz condemned Hamas' actions during the Gaza war, expressed his support for Israel, and began supporting the nation with military and medical aid.
 He criticized the Palestinian Authority and Palestinian President Mahmoud Abbas, saying that "their silence is shameful."
 On 17 October 2023, Scholz arrived in Israel and on the same day warned Iran and Hezbollah not to get involved in the war between Israel and Hamas.
 He said that "Germany and Israel are united by the fact that they are democratic constitutional states.
 Our actions are based on law and order, even in extreme situations."
 On 12 November 2023, Scholz rejected calls for "an immediate ceasefire or long pause" in Israel's war against Hamas in Gaza, saying it would "mean ultimately that Israel leaves Hamas the possibility of recovering and obtaining new missiles".

 Speaking at the COP28 climate summit in Dubai in December 2023, Scholz called for a phase-out of fossil fuels, including coal, oil and natural gas, and reiterated Germany's commitment to be climate neutral by 2045, saying, "The technologies are there: wind power, photovoltaics, electric motors, green hydrogen."

 In March 2024, Scholz confronted EU foreign policy chief Josep Borrell over his months-long criticism of Israel, saying Borrell did not speak for Germany.
 On 28 May 2024, Scholz said that his government has no plans to officially recognise a Palestinian state.